kralphs/testcontainers-couchbase/README.md

 const container = await new CouchbaseContainer().withBucket(bucket).start();
 ```

-By default, primary indexes are build on a collection.
-This can be disabled to save time if the query service is not enabled.
+By default, primary indexes are built on a collection.
+This can be disabled to save time.

 ```typescript
 import {